open/close all folders

 - Dead Space and Dead Space 2 have RIG transmissions, both video and audio, that work reliably in adverse conditions and only fail for plot reasons.

 - Starcraft: Used by all Terran units (along with plot-driven static in Brood War).
 One of the Goliath's lines is even "Commlink online".
+Merges with Subspace Ansible when entire news networks are able to simulatneously broadcast across multiple planets in multiple star systems.

-- In Antihero For Hire, Shadehawk has one that keeps him in touch with Wrench.
+- In Antihero for Hire, Shadehawk has one that keeps him in touch with Wrench.
 They appear to be standard gear for superheroes; Crossroad has one for connecting with Echo, and the Civic Champions all have them as well.

 - Schlock Mercenary has hypernet communicators.